New Peso bills look like play money

 Don’t get me wrong.
 The new Peso bills do appear more modern in terms of design and perhaps with the new security features, they’re probably better compared to the old ones.
 But after being exposed to the old bills for a couple of decades or so, it would certainly take a few years before I’d get used to the new Peso bills.

-I searched the net for a sample of a Philippine Peso play money and found one below.
-It’s probably just me but the new bill looks much more similar to a play money just like the one below than to the currently existing P20 peso bill.
+I searched the net for a sample of a Philippine Peso play money just to compare.
+It’s probably just me but the new bill looks much more similar to a play money than to the currently existing P20 peso bill.

 Comparing the new P20 peso bill with the current bill in the market, size-wise, they’re just the same.
 As regards texture and feel, the new bill feels more smooth to touch while the old one is a bit grainy.
 I think it’s because the old bill has a design that’s embossed on the paper while the new bill appears to have a design that’s merely printed and not embossed.